onqtam/headjack/docs/why/2_SYSTEM.md

 ██████████████████████████████████████████████████████████████████

 > "Can't we just drone this guy?" - [Hillary Clinton in regards to Julian Assange](https://x.com/wikileaks/status/782906224937410562)

+> "Bureaucracy is a construction by which a person is conveniently separated from the consequences of his or her actions." - [Nassim Nicholas Taleb](https://www.goodreads.com/quotes/9104212-bureaucracy-is-a-construction-by-which-a-person-is-conveniently)

 > "I always tried to be correct, not politically correct." - [Lee Kuan Yew](https://www.goodreads.com/quotes/11421404-i-always-tried-to-be-correct-not-politically-correct)